 Washington in Washington County, Texas — The American South (West South Central)

 Location.
-30° 19.568′ N, 96° 9.349′ W. Marker is in Washington, Texas, in Washington County.
-Marker is on Park Road 12 0.6 miles east of Farm to Market Road 1155, on the left when traveling north.
+30° 19.445′ N, 96° 9.235′ W. Marker is in Washington, Texas, in Washington County.
+Marker can be reached from Park Road 12.
 Touch for map.
-This marker is located within the Washington-on-the-Brazos State Historic Site.
-Marker is at or near this postal address: 23400 Park Road, Washington TX 77880, United States of America.
+Marker is located near the Star of the Republic Museum.
+Marker is at or near this postal address: 23200 Park Road 12, Washington TX 77880, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Primus Kelly (approx. 8.9 miles away); Millican, C.S.A. (approx. 10.2 miles away); Robert Emmett Bledsoe Baylor (approx. 11.3 miles away); Home Built in 1845 by General Jerome B. Robertson (approx. 11.4 miles away); Baylor University for Boys (approx. 11.4 miles away); Margaret Moffette Lea Houston (approx. 11.4 miles away); Houston-Lea Family Cemetery (approx. 11.4 miles away); Baylor University on Windmill Hill (approx. 11.4 miles away).
+George Campbell Childress (about 600 feet away, measured in a direct line); Washington County (about 700 feet away); Washington-on-the-Brazos (approx. 0.2 miles away); Barrington Plantation (approx. 4.6 miles away); Primus Kelly (approx. 8.7 miles away); Millican, C.S.A. (approx. 10.4 miles away); Robert Emmett Bledsoe Baylor (approx. 11.4 miles away); Home Built in 1845 by General Jerome B. Robertson (approx. 11˝ miles away).
+Touch for a list and map of all markers in Washington.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 4, 2014, by QuesterMark of Fort Worth, Texas.
-This page has been viewed 627 times since then and 44 times this year.
-Photos: 1, 2. submitted on March 4, 2014, by QuesterMark of Fort Worth, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on March 20, 2019.
+This page originally submitted on March 11, 2019, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 48 times since then.
+Photo 1. submitted on March 19, 2019, by Brian Anderson of Kingwood, Texas.